 Why Are Some Dogs Picky Eaters?

 There can be many reasons your dog has decided it no longer wants its food.
 It can be distressing when your pet refuses to eat.
 Some sources of the problem are more serious than others.
-As with any of our advice, we can only provide you guidance.
+As with any of our advice, we can only provide you with guidance.
 You’ll want to check with your vet if you have concerns about the way your pup is behaving.
 Let’s take a look at the common causes of selective eating in canines.

 First and foremost, you want to make sure an underlying health condition is not causing your dog’s lack of interest in eating.
 The first sign that picky eating might be health-related is if a dog that has never been selective with food before suddenly stops eating.
 Your first stop should be the vet to rule out any concerning health problems.